-Don’t expect your SEO competition to reflect that of the legal market you’re in.
-Only 35% of law firm websites have been updated in the last 3 years, and 40% of law firms don’t even have a website.
+Also, the lawyer SEO competition doesn’t necessarily reflect the legal market you’re in.
+Only 35% of law firm websites have been updated in the last 3 years, and 40% of law firms don’t even have a law firm website.

 In short, by applying an effective law firm SEO strategy, you’ll leap ahead of most of your competitors.